qianyizh/ElasticReconstruction/README.txt

 http://pointclouds.org/

-Although the main module (FragmentOptimizer) can be de-PCL-ed easily, it would save you a LOT of trouble if you have experiences with PCL.
+Although the main module (FragmentOptimizer) can be de-PCL-ed easily, it would save you a lot of trouble if you have experiences with PCL.
 Other modules are all heavily relying on PCL.

 FragmentOptimizer uses SuiteSparse and a different version of Eigen.
 They both